mpaulweeks/cfc2018/homework/final/README.md

 Requirements:
 - Add a link to your new repo on your final document (the same README from last week)
+  - We did this in class
 - Upload a working draft website to your repo
+- Ensure the webpage loads when hitting the public URL

 This is so I can get a picture of the direction you're taking, and we can discuss technical challenges.

 This is also when I'll set explicit requirements for each individual project (eg You're making a portfolio?
-It needs this and that)
+It needs additional this and that)

 ## Week 9 - Submit the Final Project